 {\sqrt{SE_1^2 + SE_2^2}}$$

-This provides group-specific parameter estimates on a common scale when
+This provides group-specific point estimates on a common scale when linking

 When facet refers to an item-like facet (for example Criterion), this